AIESydneyStudents/StudioLookinglass/README.md

 # PROJECT NAME

 ## About the Game
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+A narrative driven card game in which you play a socially anxious college freshman and must build up your confidence to approach an estranged friend at a party.

 ### Contributors:
-Contributors to the project are strictly limated to AIE Students as part of their group work project.
+Contributors to the project are strictly limited to AIE Students as part of their group work project.

 Members:
  - Caerwyn Bartley : Designer